The NDIS is here and Outlook is NDIS ready

 - the holder of a permanent visa, or

 - hold a Protected Special Category Visa, and

 A checklist is available on the NDIS website.

-Who can help me plan for the NDIS?
+Who can help me with Support Coordination?

 The NDIS Support Coordinator can be contacted directly on 0439 576 253, via 5941 1535 or by email.